mau-jac/1T6-F20/wk9/image_compression.md

 <br>

-**Simplifying pixels **
+**Simplifying pixels**

 It is possible to "group" neighboring pixels and apply the same color to the whole group.

-For example, in the animation below, pixels are group to progressively simplify the image:
+For example, in the animation below, pixels are grouped to progressively simplify the image:

 <br>